CGDeer/HERD_Analysis/README.md

 - Data files are split across years (1992 - 2016)

 ## Notes on scripts
-- Fun with Mapping.ipynb (versions since 11/27/18 require Python 3.5 to work properly).
+- Fun with Mapping CBH ver.ipynb (versions since 11/27/18 require Python 3.5, (Py35), to work properly).
+--The warning present does not pose a problem (just need to go back and shorten column name 'Institution' to something shorter in the data set to clear the warning.
+It did affect 'All Federal R&D' negatively so that column name has been changed to TOT_Fed.
+The code doesnt seem to mind continuing use of 'Institution' later on in the script.
+--HERD Survey NSF Colormap.ipynb is a descendant of this version also uses Py35

+-Joining HERD has not been tested under Py35 as I was still using Python 2.7, (Py27).